-You have a lot of different names for the resistance you offer the universe.
-You call them problems, or betrayals, or opinions, or judgments etc. etc. You’re so sure you know best, that you actually expect to control the entire universe.
-You say you don’t, but you act like you do.
-Because you get upset if it doesn’t go exactly the way you imagined.
-You think something’s gone wrong if reality doesn’t line up with your imagination.
+We have a lot of different names for the resistance we offer the universe.
+We call them problems, or betrayals, or opinions, or judgments etc. etc. We’re so sure we know best that we actually expect to control the entire universe.

-Don’t waste time with a friend in a restaurant complaining about the wait staff when you could just as well be talking about the fun things you’ll be doing later that day.
-Life is made of those little choices, and too often we’re making poor ones about how to invest our consciousness for the limited time that we are here.
+We needn’t waste time our entire time with a friend in a restaurant, complaining about the wait staff.
+We could just as well be talking about the fun things we’ll be doing later that day.
+Life is made of those little choices, and too often we’re making poor ones about how to invest our consciousness for the limited time that we are here and alive.

-Do not offer the universe your resistance.
-Do not think that you know which way you should go.
-In your life you’ve likely chose agonizing relationships, boring courses, untrustworthy friends, and jobs you hated.
-So since you’ve proven that you don’t know which directions are best, just go any direction, but go that way consciously.
+Since we’ve proven that we don’t know which directions are best, we are better to just go any direction, but to go that way consciously.
 That’s the secret of connection.
-You stop thinking personal thoughts in favour of joining the flow via awareness and consciousness.
+It happens naturally when we stop thinking busy personal thoughts in favour of joining the flow via our awareness and consciousness.

 The universe is waiting for us.
 If we can stop complaining about how we want things to be, we’ll be free to listen to the universe as it brings us into contact with near infinite wonders for us to enjoy.
 We just have to stop resisting the whole process with our personal thinking.